HBO Is Reviving Its Horniest Show

 Even as the year of the reboot comes to a close, plans to remake some of pop culture’s most beloved series are moving full speed ahead.
-The latest fan favorite show to be remade for a new generation is the one that likely had you fantasizing about being bitten by a vampire: True Blood.
+The latest fan favourite show to be remade for a new generation is the one that likely had you fantasising about being bitten by a vampire: True Blood.

-Six years after its series finale, a new installment of the sexy vampire show has reportedly been green lit by HBO, according to The Hollywood Reporter.
+Six years after its series finale, a new instalment of the sexy vampire show has reportedly been greenlit by HBO, according to The Hollywood Reporter.
 Not much is known about the True Blood remake, but Roberto Aguirre-Sacasa (the brains behind The CW’s Riverdale and Netflix’s The Chilling Adventures of Sabrina) is already said to be attached to the developing project as its director.
 True Blood’s original creator Alan Ball has also signed on to serve as its executive producer.

 Advertisement